Informatievlaanderen/swagger/README.md

 ### Features

-* Read Swagger Request & Response examples from assebly.
+* Read Swagger Request & Response examples from assembly.
 * Describe enums as strings.
 * Describe all enums and parameters in camel case.
 * Support XML comments as documentation.
 * Provide AutoRest support. ([`x-ms-enum`](https://github.com/Azure/autorest/blob/master/docs/extensions/readme.md#x-ms-enum))
 * Provide GroupName as tags.
 * Add 401 as possible response for endpoints which require authorization.
+* Add 403 as possible response for endpoints which require authorization.
 * Add `(Auth)` to endpoints which require authorization.

 ### Usage